Noise-Augmented $\ell_0$ Regularization of Tensor Regression with Tucker Decomposition: Numerical Examples

 \section{Numerical Examples}

-We apply \our in four numerical examples.
-The first three examples use simulated data on three different types of responses (Gaussian, binary, count), and the last example is on a real image dataset with continuous responses.
-We compare \our with the following competing regression approaches in outcome prediction in all examples and also examine the ability of feature selection in the real data example. \begin{itemize} \item GLM on vectorized predictors vec($\mathcal{X}$), unregularized and with $\ell_1$ regularization. \item TR with CP decomposition on $\mathcal{B}$, unregularized and with $\ell_2$ regularization on the entries $\mathbf{U}_d$ for $d=1,2,...,D$ of $\mathcal{B}$ after decomposed (Eq \eqref{eq:CP}) \citep{zhou2013tensor}. \item TR with Tucker decomposition on $\mathcal{B}$, unregularized and with $\ell_1$ regularization on the core tensor \citep{li2018tucker}. \item \our: TR with Tucker decomposition on $\mathcal{B}$ with $\ell_0$-regularization on the core tensor (our method). \end{itemize} To make the TR models based on Tucker decomposition and CP decomposition comparable, we set the numbers of free parameters roughly the same in these two types of TR models.
+We apply \our in five numerical examples (Table \ref{tab:parameter_counts}).
+The first three examples use simulated data on three different types of responses (Gaussian, binary, count), and the two examples are on real-life datasets with continuous and binary responses respectively.
+We compare \our with the following competing regression approaches in outcome prediction in all examples and also examine the ability of feature selection in each method in the real data examples. \begin{itemize} \item GLM on vectorized predictors vec($\mathcal{X}$), unregularized and with $\ell_1$ regularization. \item TR with CP decomposition on $\mathcal{B}$, unregularized and with $\ell_2$ regularization on the entries $\mathbf{U}_d$ for $d=1,2,...,D$ of $\mathcal{B}$ after decomposed (Eq \eqref{eq:CP}) \citep{zhou2013tensor}. \item TR with Tucker decomposition on $\mathcal{B}$, unregularized and with sparsity (e.g. $\ell_1$) regularization on the core tensor \citep{li2018tucker}. \item Bayesian GLM on vectorized predictors vec($\mathcal{X}$) with the spike-and-slab prior on model coefficients in the simulation studies. \item SVM in logistic TR in the simulation studies. \item \our (our method): TR with Tucker decomposition on $\mathcal{B}$ and $\ell_0$-regularization on the core tensor. \end{itemize} To make the TR models based on Tucker decomposition and CP decomposition comparable, we set the numbers of free parameters roughly the same in these two types of TR models.
 We first set the dimensionality of the core tensor in the Tucker decomposition and calculated the total number of parameters according to Table \ref{tab:para}.
 We then back-calculated the dimensionality $R$ in the CP decomposition that yields the same or a similar number of parameters as with Tucker decomposition.
 The numbers of parameters in each model are listed in Table \ref{tab:parameter_counts} for the 4 examples.
 Though the number of parameters in the Tucker and CP decomposition-based TR in the 3 simulation studies are the same as the GLM on vec($\mathcal{X}$), the former two explore and leverage the structural information in tensor data and are expected to provide better prediction results.